Mirror, Mirror (Star Trek: The Original Series)

 "Mirror, Mirror" is the fourth episode of the second season of the American science fiction television series Star Trek.
 Written by Jerome Bixby and directed by Marc Daniels, it was first broadcast on October 6, 1967.

-The episode involves a transporter malfunction that swaps Captain Kirk and his companions with their evil counterparts from a parallel universe (later dubbed the "Mirror Universe") in which the Enterprise is a ship of the Terran Empire, a conquering and murdering organization where officers are assassinated as punishment and as a means of promotion.
+The episode involves a transporter malfunction that swaps Captain Kirk and his companions with their evil counterparts from a parallel universe (later dubbed the "Mirror Universe").

 "Mirror, Mirror" is one of the most celebrated episodes of the original Star Trek series, and the Mirror Universe was revisited in episodes of later Star Trek series.